-Staying fit and healthy is one of the most important things that you can do, and if you can combine this with travel then it makes for a very sweet combination.
-Trail running is one way to make this a reality, and as well as providing an excellent workout, it also allows you to see some of the most beautiful areas of the country.
-The east coast has some fantastic destinations whether you are looking for hiking or trail running, and the scenery here varies from attractive mountain vistas through to lovely coastal paths, so here are some of the best destinations to inspire you for to enjoy some trail running in these areas.
+Staying fit and healthy is one of the most important things that you can do.
+If you can combine this with travel, then it makes for a very sweet combination.
+Trail running is one way to make this a reality.
+Along with providing an excellent workout, it allows you to see some of the most beautiful areas of the country.
+The east coast has some fantastic destinations, whether you are looking for hiking or trail running, and the scenery here varies from attractive mountain vistas through to lovely coastal paths.
+Here are some of the best destinations to inspire you to enjoy trail running in these areas.

 Bradbury Mountain State Park, Maine

-Bradbury Mountain may not actually technically be a mountain, but the slopes of this 500-foot hill are still a very pleasant place to run, and there is a good range of trails here, with some that will test you with ascent and descent, and others that are a little easier.
-There are over 20 miles of trail in total, with single track often used by mountain bikers, and double tracks too, while the fall when the area is at its colorful best is a spectacular time of year to visit.
+Bradbury Mountain may not actually technically be a mountain, but the slopes of this 500-foot hill are still a very pleasant place to run.
+There is a good range of trails here, with some that will test you with ascent and descent, and others that are a little easier.
+There are over 20 miles of trail in total, with single track often used by mountain bikers, and double tracks too, while the fall, when the area is at its colorful best, is a spectacular time of year to visit.

 The Laurel Highlands Trail, Pennsylvania